colincookman/pakistan_candidate_scrutiny_18/README.md

 Please note that this code is still a work in progress and data outputs hosted here may be incomplete.
 For questions, suggestions, or to contribute, please leave an issue here or contact the contributors, Luke Sonnet and Colin Cookman.

 ## Data
 The raw files used as a data source are approximately 10.3 GB in size and too large to host in this Github repository; the [data subfolder](https://github.com/colincookman/pakistan_2018_candidates/tree/master/data) provides information on alternative mirror hosts that can be used to obtain these original raw pdfs.
+We also draw on data posted by the FBR about the tax records of parliamentarians in 2016, [available on the FBR's page here](http://download1.fbr.gov.pk/Docs/2017727974535733TaxDirectory-Parliamentarians2016.pdf) and in the [data subfolder](https://github.com/colincookman/pakistan_2018_candidates/tree/master/data) of this repository.

 ## Code replication